 With a seemingly endless cycle of school shootings in the U.S., including the recent event in Uvalde, Texas, children are bound to experience fear, sadness and confusion.
 Parents and educators sometimes struggle with knowing just what to say, how much to share and how they can comfort children during these tragic times.

 According to the Centers for Disease Control and Prevention (CDC), exposure to school violence can lead to emotions and behaviors that can affect a young person’s quality of life, including depression, anxiety, intense fear, alcohol and drug use and suicide.

 The adults in their lives — at home, at school or in the community — can play a critical role in helping children return to normal routines, regain a sense of security and cope with the overwhelming emotions they may be feeling.

-“The children of today are growing up in a much different world, one that includes a rise in school shootings and that allows for 24-hour immediate access to discussions and details about each shooting,” says Dr. Kelsey Bradshaw, a clinical child psychologist with Sharp Mesa Vista Hospital.
+“The children of today are growing up in a much different world, one that includes a rise in school shootings and that allows for 24-hour immediate access to discussions and details about each shooting,” says Dr. Kelsey Bradshaw, licensed psychologist and clinical supervisor of the Child and Adolescent Inpatient Program at Sharp Mesa Vista Hospital.
 “Part of our role as adults is to be available to listen to their concerns, validate the emotions that come up and help them to work through those emotions in a healthy way.”

 The National Association of School Psychologists, American Academy of Pediatrics and American Psychological Association encourage parents to make the time to talk to children about the tragedy and present information in a direct manner appropriate for their age.
 They offer these recommendations for parents and adults looking for ways to start a conversation about school violence.